-Quick Pitch by Jerry Mileur, A Critique of the Democratic Party
+Quick Pitch: A Critique of the Democratic Party By Jerome Mileur

 To reclaim anything of their former power, Democrats must reverse strategy in several major respects.
 They have become too dependent upon the courts to make law, too dependent on rights, looking away from Congress and state legislatures and the historic and more secure method of change through the legislative process.